-Gender equality in Tanzania is relatively advanced, compared to it’s neighbouring countries.
-However, while there is a higher number of women in school, work and even in politics, women are still largely under-served in rural communities and face many inequalities in their daily lives.
+Gender equality in Tanzania is relatively advanced compared to its neighboring countries.
+However, while there is a higher number of women in school, work, and even in politics, women are still largely under-served in rural communities and face many inequalities in their daily lives.

-• About 14.6% of all women and girls aged between 15 and 49 have been subjected to female genital mutilation
+- About 14.6% of all women and girls aged between 15 to 49 have been subjected to female genital mutilation

 - 41% of girls transition to secondary school education.
 However, only 3% complete the cycle, mostly due to pregnancy

 - 38% of women aged 20 to 24 are married before the age of 18

 - Salaries paid to women are on average 63% lower than those paid to men

 - When women own businesses, they make 2.4 times less profit than men